andysalerno/andys.page/content/posts/rust_the_hard_stuff.md

 This struct holds a reference to a `Bar`.

-As we know, if our struct holds a reference to a `Bar`, we need some way to prove that our struct will never outlive that `Bar`.
+As we know, if our struct holds a reference to a `Bar`, then our struct can't live longer than the `Bar`.
+And we need some way to prove this to the compiler.

 You can probably guess, the syntax appears like this: